prometheus/docs/content/blog/2015-06-03-service-discovery-introduction.md

   - names: ['tgroups/*.json']
 ```

 What's missing now is a program that writes files to this directory.
 For the sake of this example,
-let's assume we have all our instances for different jobs in one large unnormalized MySQL table.
+let's assume we have all our instances for different jobs in a single denormalized MySQL table.
 (Hint: you probably don't want to do service discovery this way.)

-Every 30 seconds, we read all instances from the table and write the result
+Every 30 seconds, we read all instances from the MySQL table and write the
-into a JSON file.
-Note that we do not have to keep state whether or not anything has changed.
-Prometheus
+resulting target groups into a JSON file.
+Note that we do not have to keep
+state whether or not any targets or their labels have changed.
+Prometheus will
-will automatically detect changes and applies them to targets without interrupting their scrape cycles.
+automatically detect changes and applies them to targets without interrupting
+their scrape cycles.

 ```
 import os, time, json

 from itertools import groupby
 from MySQLdb import connect

 def refresh(cur):
     # Fetch all rows.
     cur.execute("SELECT address, job, zone FROM instances")

     tgs = []
     # Group all instances by their job and zone values.
     for key, vals in groupby(cur.fetchall(), key=lambda r: (r[1], r[2])):